mGalarnyk/Python_Tutorials/Scrapy/README.md

 The second start url is: https://fundrazr.com/find?category=Health&page=2

 The code below will be used in the spider later.
-All it does is make a list of start_urls. npages is just how many additional pages (after the first https://fundrazr.com/find?category=Health) we want to get campaign links from.
+All it does is make a list of start_urls. npages is just how many additional pages (after the first page) we want to get campaign links from.

 ```
 # First Start Url